EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 ![[GroupAssociationExample3.png|600]]

+E.g, somebody in group _bc1_ is associated to somebody in group _id1_ and somebody else in group _bc1_ is associated to somebody in group _id2_.
+The uncertainty of the correct association has value $4$ in this example (obtained doing $k_r \cdot k_l$).

 ----------------------------------------------------------------

 ###### Group association protection
 Duplicates in fragments are maintained (all fragments have the same cardinality as the original relation).
 Fragments may contain tuples that are equal.

-Even tuples that are different may have the same values for attributes involved in a conﬁdentiality constraint.
-The looseness protection offered by grouping can be compromised $\to$ need to control occurrences of the same values.
+Furthermore, even tuples that are different may have the same values for attributes involved in a conﬁdentiality constraint.
+The looseness protection offered by grouping can be compromised.
+Therefore, there is the need to control occurrences of the same values.

 ----------------------------------------------------------------